inspec/inspec/docs/profiles.md

 * `files` is the directory with additional files that a profile can access (optional)
 * `README.md` should be used to explain the profile, its scope, and usage

-See a complete example profile in the InSpec open source repository: [https://github.com/chef/inspec/tree/master/examples/profile](https://github.com/chef/inspec/tree/master/examples/profile)
+See a complete example profile in the InSpec open source repository: [Example InSpec Profile](https://github.com/chef/inspec/tree/master/examples/profile)

 Also check out [Explore InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally to learn more about how profiles are structured with hands-on examples.